HomeBlog Home

 What is a Water Heater?

-Water heaters are an important fixture in most homes.
-Normally, the water that runs through your pipes into your home is usually cool or cold, depending on the temperature outside.
-If you want hot water to shower and clean your clothes, you will need to have a water heater.
+Water heaters are an essential fixture in most homes.
+The water that runs through your pipes into your home is usually cold, depending on the temperature outside.
+You will need a water heater if you want hot water to shower and clean your clothes.

-Normally, water heaters look like big metal cylinders, and they're often located in a utility room, basement, or garage.
-Common water heaters that you will see in homes today resemble the old, reliable water heater design.
+Water heaters look like big metal cylinders and are often in a utility room, basement, or garage.
+Standard water heaters that you will see in homes today resemble the old, reliable design.
 This design is a drum filled with water and equipped with a heating mechanism on the bottom or inside the heater.

-Common energy sources that are used for heating up water heaters are electricity, burner oil, or natural gas.
-In today's world, you now have the option to use modern sources like solar power and geothermal heat.
+Electricity, burner oil, and natural gas are familiar energy sources that heat water heaters.
+In today's world, you also have the option to use modern sources like solar power and geothermal heat.

-The way a water heater controls the temperature inside the tank is by a thermostat.
+A water heater controls the temperature inside the tank using a thermostat.
 You can set the temperature to anywhere between 120 and 180 degrees Fahrenheit.
-The temperature setting that is normally recommended by experts is between 120 and 140 degrees Fahrenheit.
+Experts typically recommend between 120 and 140 degrees Fahrenheit.
 This temperature range is perfect for household use but not hot enough to cause injuries.
 However, setting your water heater to a lower temperature will save energy.

 Water Heater Temperature, Tankless, Hot Water

-There are different types of water heaters out there, but Storage Tank Water Heaters and Tankless Water Heaters are some of the most common heaters you will find in homes.
-Although, Tank Water Heaters are far more common than any other heater.
-We are going to discuss the difference between having a tank water heater compared to a tankless one.
+There are different types of water heaters, but storage tank water heaters and tankless heaters are some of the most common ones in homes.
+Although Tank Heaters are far more common than any other type, we will discuss the difference between a tank water heater and a tankless one.

 Storage Tank Water Heater

-Storage Tank Water Heaters typically hold anywhere between 30 to 60 gallons of water, but most commonly, they hold 50 gallons.
-The capacity of the water heater depends on the size of your household and how much hot water you are using.
-Storage Tank Water Heaters use natural gas, electricity, fuel oil, or propane to heat water continuously.
+Storage tank water heaters typically hold 20 to 80 gallons of hot water.
+The capacity depends on your household size and how much hot water you are using.
+They use natural gas, electricity, fuel oil, or propane to heat water continuously.

 Because these water heaters store hot water constantly, you technically will be paying for hot water whether you use it or not.
-But the great thing about this is that you will have hot water available all the time.
+But the great thing about this is that you will always have hot water available.

-These tanks are around five feet or taller and about two feet wide.
-These tanks are usually placed throughout the house in a basement or a closet because of how large they tend to be.
-Depending on how big your tank is and the capacity, you can place this storage tank anywhere if it fits.
+These tanks are about five feet or taller and about two feet wide.
+Because they tend to be large, they are usually placed throughout the house in a basement or a closet.
+Depending on your tank size and capacity, you can put this storage tank anywhere if it fits.

 Tankless Water Heater

-These water heaters are not as common in homes, but they are becoming more and more popular.
-Tankless Water Heaters don't store water in a tank, as per the name.
+These water heaters are not as standard in homes but are becoming increasingly popular.
 Instead of water sitting in a tank and heating up at all times, this water heater warms up water as it passes through the unit.
-It does this by using a heat exchanger to bring the water up to the temperature you desire rapidly.
+It uses a heat exchanger to bring the water up to the desired temperature rapidly.

-Tankless Water Heaters run on electricity, natural gas, or propane.
+Tankless water heaters run on electricity, natural gas, or propane, providing a constant hot water supply.
 Heating the water only when you need it saves energy.
-These units are normally found mounted on a wall and can fit in tiny spaces.
-They all vary in size, but the common size is around two feet tall and a foot wide.
+These units are typically mounted on a wall and can fit in tiny spaces.
+They all vary, but the standard size is around two feet tall and wide.

 Condensing